PaulienVa/documentation-as-code/presentation.md

 - far, far away from the code base
  ]
 ]
 --
 .right-column[
+ - README.md in the repositories
+]
+--
+.right-column[
  - Word documents for user documentation to generate PDF